teach-afp/www/input/lecture3.md

       else return (i1 `div` i2)
   ```

-* Observe that the code has **minimum traces of error handling**, i.e., it does not inspect
+* Observe that the code has **minimum traces of error handling**, i.e.,
-  every recursive call for an error.
+  it need not (explicitly) inspect every recursive call for an error.

   - It is handled by the monad!
   - All the plumbing is hidden!